Solar panel installation Launceston: residential and commercial systems

-We cover the full lifecycle of a solar PV system.
-All work is performed by licensed Tasmanian electricians, and our solar designs are Clean Energy Council (CEC) accredited so your system qualifies for the federal STC rebate.
+We cover the full lifecycle of a solar PV system with lifetime workmanship warranty.
+All work is performed by licensed Tasmanian electricians, and our solar designs are engineered to suit Tasmanian conditions.

 Most Launceston homes suit a 6kW to 10kW system, depending on roof space, household size, and whether you plan to add a battery or EV charger later.
 We carry out a roof assessment first, check shading patterns, review your switchboard capacity, and confirm grid connection requirements with TasNetworks before quoting.
 A typical residential install runs one to two days on site.